tomasc/elasticsearch-model-mongoid_extensions/README.md

 MyDoc.search('*') # will search MyDoc1 as well
 ```

-User the `type` option to limit the searched classes:
+Use the `type` option to limit the searched classes:

 ```ruby
 MyDoc.search('*', type: [MyDoc.document_type]) # will search only MyDoc